Clarrie Lonsdale: Early life

-The seventh of eleven children born to George Lonsdale (1866–1962) and Elizabeth Lonsdale (1868–1951), nee Moncrieff, Clarence Alexander Lonsdale was born in Berrigan, New South Wales on 13 September 1906.
+The seventh of eleven children born to George Lonsdale (1866–1962) and Elizabeth Lonsdale (1868–1951), nee Moncrieff, Clarence Alexander Lonsdale was born in Berrigan, New South Wales, on 13 September 1906.

-He was schooled in Henty, New South Wales and moved with his family to Cheltenham in Victoria when he was a teenager.
+Lonsdale was schooled in Henty, New South Wales, and moved with his family to Cheltenham in Victoria when he was a teenager.

 Football

-Clarrie Lonsdale played for Cheltenham in the Federal Association for four years before getting recruited by Hawthorn.
+Lonsdale played for Cheltenham in the Federal Association for four years before getting recruited by Hawthorn.
 While at Cheltenham he played mainly as a full forward and on one occasion kicked 100 goals in the season.
 He played in their 1925 premiership.